Tourism and Events

 Alderville First Nation invites visitors to experience our vibrant culture, seasonal events, and stunning natural landscapes throughout the year.
 Whether you’re attending a traditional celebration or exploring our rare ecosystems, there’s something for everyone to enjoy.

-Annual Alderville Traditional Pow Wow
+Annual Traditional Pow Wow

-2nd Saturday of July | Alderville Pow Wow Grounds
+July 11th & 12th | Alderville Pow Wow Grounds

 Celebrate Anishinaabe culture at the Annual Traditional Pow Wow, a gathering of drummers, dancers, and community members from near and far.
 This powerful cultural event features: